 The Fifth Man by Bani Basu, Arunava Sinha

-I have loved all the works of Arunava Sinha that he has translated from Bengali to English.
+I have loved all the works of Arunava Sinha that he has translated from Bengali into English.
 I have started trusting his choice of works to translate.
 So when The Fifth Man by Bani Basu hit the stands, I picked it up to read.
-I did not enjoy this book as much as I enjoyed other translations by Sinha, but nonetheless I did enjoy the book.
+I did not enjoy this book as much as I enjoyed other translations by Sinha, but nonetheless, I did enjoy the book.

 Is it the story of affection and envy co-existing among various characters?
 Is it the story of men who are always mentally undressing all women around them?
 If there was anything subtle that the author was trying to say, I could not gather it.
 Till the end of the book, I kept trying to make sense of the passionate friction between various characters.